Glucagon-like peptide-1: Physiological functions

 In the brain, GLP-1 receptor activation has been linked with neurotrophic effects including neurogenesis and neuroprotective effects including reduced necrotic and apoptotic signaling, cell death, and dysfunctions.
 In the diseased brain, GLP-1 receptor agonist treatment is associated with protection against a range of experimental disease models such as Parkinson's disease, Alzheimer's disease, stroke, traumatic brain injury, and multiple sclerosis.
 In accordance with the expression of GLP-1 receptor on brainstem and hypothalamus, GLP-1 has been shown to promote satiety and thereby reduce food and water intake.
 Consequently, diabetic subjects treated with GLP-1 receptor agonists often experience weight loss as opposed to the weight gain commonly induced with other treatment agents.

 In the stomach, GLP-1 inhibits gastric emptying, acid secretion and motility, which collectively decrease appetite.
 By decelerating gastric emptying GLP-1 reduces postprandial glucose excursion which is another attractive property regarding diabetes treatment.
 However, these gastrointestinal activities are also the reason why subjects treated with GLP-1-based agents occasionally experience nausea.

 GLP-1 has also shown signs of carrying out protective and regulatory effects in numerous other tissues, including heart, tongue, adipose, muscles, bones, kidneys, liver and lungs.

+GLP-1 receptor agonists e.g., semaglutide, liraglutide commonly cause gastrointestinal adverse effects such as nausea, vomiting, diarrhea, constipation, and abdominal discomfort, especially during dose escalation, less common risks include pancreatitis, gallbladder disease, and hypoglycemia mainly with insulin sulfonylureas.